Kgothatso001/AgriTech/README.md

 - Component utilization: The components must be cost-effective and easily available to manage the overall expenses of the project

-# Background of AI solution

-Utilizing a Smart Weather-Integrated Irrigation System Drone for efficient irrigation management is crucial for modern agriculture.
-Proper water supply is vital for crop growth, and poor irrigation practices can lead to significant issues such as water wastage or inadequate watering, directly impacting crop yield.
-By integrating the AI solution into irrigation systems, we can optimize water usage, enhance crop productivity, and promote sustainable farming practices.
-While the AgriTech technology behind this solution is complex and advanced, it is designed to be intuitive and adaptable, making it a powerful tool for addressing the challenges of water management in agriculture.

 ## Problem Definition